 There is a little bit of redness immediately following, and potentially the next day, followed by a few days of peeling.
 Downtime after a session with an aesthetician is closer to 3 days as the micro-injuries aren't as severe.

-You can see from the video below my face was RED when the procedure was over.
+You can see from the video in the post that my face was RED when the procedure was over.
 You will want to go straight home if at all possible.
 My youngest son cried when he saw me.
 It was my first major skin treatment and he thought it looked painful.
-It's that red.
+It’s that red.

 On the day of my procedure, my skin was REALLY red and felt hot.
 I was not in pain, there was just a mild discomfort.